Can You Eat Coffee Beans?

 Green beans, or those with a very light roast, are therefore the best bean to eat if its the antioxidant effect that you’re looking for.

-Coffee beans are high in fiber, with a serving of thirty beans providing approximately 3 grams or 10 percent of your daily recommended intake.
-For comparison, a brewed cup of coffee has exactly 0 g of fiber.
+Coffee beans are high in fibre, with a serving of thirty beans providing approximately 3 grams or 10 percent of your daily recommended intake.
+For comparison, a brewed cup of coffee has exactly 0 g of fibre.

 Studies have shown that caffeine can improve memory and mental functioning, decrease fatigue, and may help prevent Type 2 diabetes.